THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSINGFocusing and how it relates to our human learning system.

 Modern civilisation has successfully confirmed several billion times that focusing – learning, memory, abstract thought, and repeating the habitual ruts of the past – works successfully for our survival.

 We repeat what is pleasurable.
 We avoid repeating what is unpleasurable.
-This seems sensible.
-And such habitual ruts are also basically, a successful way to live with purpose, find more pleasure, security, or whatever we want.
-Even if an habitual rut, a 'memory repetition', a focus point, is unpleasurable it gives us a sense of direction and a basis to compare, evaluate and guide other experiences.
+This is sensible.
+And such habitual ruts are a successful way to live with purpose, and to get what we want.
+Even if an habitual rut, a 'memory repetition', is unpleasurable, it gives us a sense of direction and a basis to compare, evaluate and guide other experiences.
 It gives us a direction in life.
+Having a sense of purpose is all to do with having focus points in life.

 How we Balance our Modern Life

-Our culture has some valuable balances for our mundane daily focused work.
-Art, music and dance, where we focus with our imagination.
+In our leisure time, we balance our mundane daily focused work with art, music and dance, where we focus with our imagination.
 Sport, where we focus on the ball.
-Even entertainment, where we focus on someone else who is focused on entertaining us.
+Even entertainment, where we focus on the screen, or on an actor who is focused on entertaining us.
+And there's nothing wrong with all these, the problem is that we never just sit back and be.

 All we ever do, is to do with focusing.